JordonP123/GoLinksTakeHome/README.md

 - Fork Count - DONE
 - Date Created - DONE
 - This list should be sorted by Star Count in descending order - DONE
-- When clicking on an item in the list, it should show another list of the recent commits
+- When clicking on an item in the list, it should show another list of the recent commits -DONE

 # Each item in this commits list should show:
-- Commit Title
+- Commit Title -DONE
-- Committer username
+- Committer username -DONE
-- Commit hash
+- Commit hash -DONE
-- Date Created
+- Date Created -DONE

 # Extras
 - Host the application on AWS, Heroku, Digital Ocean, or your own Web Host.
 Bonus Requirement
-- As a user, I want to be able to type into an input an organization name other than Netflix and see a list of that organization’s repositories and commits instead.
+- As a user, I want to be able to type into an input an organization name other than Netflix and see a list of that organization’s repositories and commits instead. - DONE
 - Any design additions, UI/UX improvements are always a plus.